yushchenko/sencha-touch-talk-at-sydjs/notes.md

   We are lucky here, it's mainly WebKit browsers.
   Well, there is Windows Phone on the horizon with astonishing less than 1% market share in Australia.
-* app should work in different environments: browser + native wrapper

 ## Mobile Libraries & Frameworks